jlu5/SupyPlugins/TranslateParty/README.md

 every time.

 Any source language [supported by Google Translate](https://cloud.google.com/translate/docs/languages) is allowed, since auto-detection is used to translate text back to your desired language.
-The output language can be set via `config plugins.wte.language`, and defaults to English (`en`).
+The output language can be set via `config plugins.translateparty.language`, and defaults to English (`en`).

 Samples: